shivero/webpack-4-react-bootstrap-starter-template/README.md

 npm run build
 ```

-Output is minified via --mode flag which is set to production (already minified, optimized bundle)
+Output is minified via --mode flag which is set to production (already minified, optimized bundle) - additionally **/dist** directory is removed each time you run this script to make sure there's no artifacts left in output location

 Optionally there's configured task to export files with development mode (output is **not** minimized / optimized).
 To use it run